firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q1-JAN/issue-63/2019-01-17-tongue-tied-a-catalog-of-losses.md

 ----

 **I - Indifference**
-One of the factors thought to trigger the onset of L1 attrition is integrative motivation: the desire to maintain ones cultural ties.
+One of the factors thought to trigger the onset of L1 attrition is integrative motivation: the desire to maintain ones' cultural ties.
 The physical distance to the country of your birth and the lack of communication with those who speak your native language may be eating away at your words, but so is, you're beginning to understand, your own emotional distance.
 When you first encounter the concept of L1 attrition, there's relief at having learned the name for the way certain German words and constructions have begun to feel threadbare and slippery.
 But you quickly realize that naming it doesn't absolve you of anything, that this, too, is somehow your fault, a punishment for decades of using the language you shared with your parents as a barrier rather than a bridge.

 ----